 Wallace and Gutzler (1981) were the first to introduce the PNA index.
-They characterized a strong winter PNA pattern as one associated with higher than normal temperatures in the PNW resulting from a strong ridge of high pressure in the 700 mb height field extending from the PNW to Canada and Alaska.
-Wallace and Gutzler use a PNA index comprised of the pressure at four points on the latitude, longitude grid.
-The PNA index designed by Leathers et al. (1991) and Leathers and Palecki (1992) following Yarnal and Diaz (1986) is the one used in this study.
-It uses a linear combination of standardized 700 mb geopotential height anomalies (Z) at the grid points nearest the anomaly field centers.
+They characterized a strong winter PNA pattern as one associated with higher-than-normal temperature in the Pacific Northwest, resulting from a strong ridge of high pressure in the 700-millibar height field extending from the Pacific Northwest to Canada and Alaska.
+Wallace and Gutzler use a PNA index comprised of the pressure at four points on the latitude-longitude grid.
+The PNA index designed by Leathers et al (1991) and Leathers and Palecki (1992) following Yarnal and Diaz (1986) is the one used in this study.
+It uses a linear combination of standardized 700-mb geopotential height anomalies (Z^) at the grid points nearest the anomaly field centers.
 It is constructed as follows:

-PNA = $$1/3\{-Z(47.9^{\circ} N,170.0^{\circ} W) + Z(49.0^{\circ} N,111.0^{\circ} W)-Z(29.7^{\circ} N,86.3^{\circ} W)\}.$$
+$PNA = 1/3\{-Z^{}(47.9^{\circ}N, 170.0^{\circ}W) + Z^{}(49.0^{\circ}N, 111.0^{\circ}W) - Z^{}(29.7^{\circ}N, 86.3^{\circ}W)\}$

-The PNA describes the amplitude of the 700 mb flow pattern over the U.S. which has a basic pattern of troughs of low pressure in the eastern Pacific and the eastern U.S, and a ridge of high pressure over the Rocky Mountain cordillera (see Leathers et al. 1991.
-Fig.1).
-The meridional extreme of the pattern produces positive PNA values (and potentially more SW winds over the PNW) while the zonal extreme produces negative PNA values (and potentially more W winds over the PNW).
-Yarnal and Diaz (1986) demonstrated how strongly positive PNA and negative (reverse) PNA patterns are associated respectively with warm and cold El

-Niño/Southern Oscillation (ENSO) events and, in turn, with precipitation and temperature anomalies on the west coast of North America.
+The PNA index describes the amplitude of the 700-mb flow pattern over the United States, which has a basic pattern of troughs of low pressure in the eastern Pacific and the eastern United States and a ridge of high pressure over the Rocky Mountain cordillera (see Leathers et al 1991, Figure 1).
+The meridional extreme of the pattern produces positive PNA values (and potentially more southwest winds over the Pacific Northwest), while the zonal extreme produces negative PNA values (and potentially more west winds over the Pacific Northwest).
+Yarnal and Diaz (1986) demonstrated how strongly positive PNA and negative (reverse) PNA patterns are associated, respectively, with warm and cold El Niño/Southern Oscillation events and, in turn, with precipitation and temperature anomalies on the west coast of North America.

-Cayan and Peterson (1989) designed the CNP index as being the MSLP over the region 35-55° N and 170° E to 150° W. They show that streamflow in the West have correlations in the range 0.3 to 0.6 SLP with anomalies in the North Pacific.
-During times of a weak CNP streamflows are high in Washington and Oregon.
-During times of a strong CNP the polar front jet stream flows north of the PNW and times of below average streamflow are observed.
-This is also often observed during El Niño events (See Cayan and Peterson, 1989, Fig. 9).
+Cayan and Peterson (1989) designed the CNP index as being the mean sea level pressure over the region 35-55°N and 170°E-150°W. They show that streamflow in the west has correlations in the range 0.3-0.6 SLP with anomalies in the North Pacific.
+During times of a weak CNP, streamflows are high in Washington and Oregon.
+During times of a strong CNP, the polar front jet stream flows north of the Pacific Northwest, and below-average streamflow is observed.
+This is also often seen during El Niño events (see Cayan and Peterson 1989, Figure 9).

-It has also been shown that there are interrelationships between the values of the SOI, PNA and the CNP indices (Cayan and Peterson, 1989).
-Significant correlations appear between the SOI and PNA during winter and spring, the SOI and the CNP during winter, and the PNA and the CNP during winter spring and fall.
-All of the synoptic studies indicate quite clearly the linkages which exist between SSTs and particular pressure and teleconnective patterns in the Pacific Ocean and various aspects of climate on the West Coast and the in the PNW.
+Interrelationships between the values of the SOI, PNA, and CNP indices have also been shown (Cayan and Peterson 1989).
+Significant correlations appear between the SOI and PNA during winter and spring; the SOI and CNP during winter; and the PNA and CNP during winter, spring, and fall.
+All of the synoptic studies indicate quite clearly the linkages between SSTs and particular pressure and teleconnective patterns in the Pacific Ocean and various aspects of climate on the West Coast and in the Pacific Northwest.